-Best Eco-Friendly Christmas Crackers In The UK 2024
+My Favourite Eco-Friendly Christmas Crackers In The UK

 Looking for reusable, plastic-free, or sustainable Christmas crackers this festive season?
-Here’s my pick of the best eco-friendly crackers in the UK so that your Christmas goes with a bang!
+Here are my favourite eco-friendly crackers in the UK so that your Christmas goes with a bang!

 Christmas crackers have a long history, dating back to the 1840s.
 However, with statistics showing that an extra 30% of waste is produced and discarded throughout the festive period, attention has turned to the humble Christmas cracker as one element of that waste mountain.
 In fact, it is estimated that over 40 million Christmas crackers end up in the bin on Christmas Day each year.